SeleniumHQ/selenium/CONTRIBUTING.md

 * **needs rebase**: the branch isn't in sync with master and needs to be rebased

-### Issue Labels

-Issues are labelled to make them easier to categorise and find by
+Issues are labelled to make them easier to categorise and find by:

 * which **component** they relate to (java, cpp, dotnet, py, rb)
 * which **driver** is affected